 Next, we consider the TCI model of mirror-protected insulator \cite{Wieder20}:

 where $\tau (\sigma)$ corresponds to the s and d-orbital (spin) degrees of freedom, it is invariant under the symmetries of the layer group $p4/mmm1'$ (see \cite{Wieder20}'s Table 1).
-Due to the presence of mirror symmetry, denoted as $M_z$, its topology is characterized by the mirror Chern number $C_{M_z}=2$ \cite{Wieder20}.
+Due to the presence of the mirror symmetry $M_z$, the topology of the TCI model is characterized by the mirror Chern number $C_{M_z}=2$ \cite{Wieder20}.

-The optical bounds are shown in Fig. 1 (a2, b2).
-Furthermore, the optical weight rapidly saturates to a value greater than 4 as the frequency cutoff increases in the nontrivial phase, while the optical weight remains low in the trivial phase.
-Notably, as shown in Fig. 1(d2), the values of $\mathcal{K}$, 2$\mathcal{V}$ and $\overline{C}$ are (nearly) quantized in the nontrivial phase, reflecting the almost overlapping between optical bound and generalized optical Hall conductivity.
-According to the integrated TDI, this saturation occurs only for flat bands.
-We argue that this (nearly) quantized feature arises from the rich symmetries present in the system.
-Specifically, $M_z$ and $P$ play a major role; when these symmetries are broken by a term introduced in Ref. \cite{Wieder20}, the quantized feature disappears, and the system transitions to the fragile phase.
+The optical bounds of the TCI model are shown in Fig. 1 (a2, b2).
+Furthermore, the optical weight rapidly saturates to a value greater than $4$ as the frequency cutoff increases in the nontrivial phase, while the optical weight remains low in the trivial phase.
+Notably, as shown in Fig. 1(d2), $\mathcal{V}$ is quantized.
+This is the result of the TCI Hamiltonian hosting $C_4$ rotation symmetry and all matrix elements having even functions, as well as the Gauss-Bonnet theorem \cite{Chern00, Ratcliffe19}.
+Therefore, the topology can also be characterized by the Euler number \cite{Ratcliffe19} (see End Matter).
+Due to the presence of $C_4$ rotation symmetry, $\mathcal{K}$, $\mathcal{V}$, and $\overline{C}$ rapidly decay and reach nearly the same value in the trivial and nontrivial phases, respectively, reflecting the near overlap between the optical bound and the generalized optical Hall conductivity.

 Lastly, we consider the HOTI model of quadrupole insulator \cite{Benalcazar17,Benalcazar17b}:

 where $\Gamma_0=\tau_3\otimes\tau_0$, $\Gamma_k=-\tau_2\otimes\tau_k (k=1,2,3)$, $\Gamma_4=\tau_1\otimes\tau_0$, $\tau_{1,2,3}$ represent the Pauli matrices, while $\tau_0$ is the $2 \times 2$ identity matrix.
 The model exhibits a quadrupole phase, $q_{xy} = 1/2$, with helical corner states when the parameters satisfy $\gamma_x/\lambda_x \in (-1, 1)$ and $\gamma_y/\lambda_y\in(-1,1)$.